Trump rallies in North Carolina as controversy engulfs his handpicked candidate for governor | KRDO

 “Every time you outsource your vetting of candidates to Donald Trump, it blows up in your face,” Erickson said.
 “This is now going to force Donald Trump to spend money in a state he should have locked up.
 That’s the problem.”

-CNN’s Alayna Treene, Terence Burlij and Aaron Pellish contributed to this report.
+CNN’s Alayna Treene, Terence Burlij, Aaron Pellish, Kit Maher and Kate Sullivan contributed to this report.

 The-CNN-Wire